xubingyue/avocadodb/js/GUIDELINES.md

 these parts.

 For large prototypes with a lot of methods, there exist separate files.
 I. e.
-`ArangoCollection` is defined in `@arangodb/arango-collection.js`.
+`AvocadoCollection` is defined in `@avocadodb/avocado-collection.js`.

 Module "internal"
 -----------------

 The module "internal" should not be used except during bootstrapping.
-All required prototypes and variables are copied into the module "@arangodb", which can be used everywhere.
+All required prototypes and variables are copied into the module "@avocadodb", which can be used everywhere.

-Module "@arangodb"
+Module "@avocadodb"
 ---------------------

-The module "@arangodb" exports the following prototypes
+The module "@avocadodb" exports the following prototypes

-- ArangoCollection
+- AvocadoCollection
-- ArangoConnection (client-only)
+- AvocadoConnection (client-only)
-- ArangoDatabase
+- AvocadoDatabase
-- ArangoError
+- AvocadoError
-- ArangoQueryCursor (client-only)
+- AvocadoQueryCursor (client-only)
-- ArangoStatement
+- AvocadoStatement
 - ShapedJson (server-only)

 It exports the global variables

 - db
-- arango (client-only)
+- avocado (client-only)

 It exports the following functions